tradle/cloudpal/AI.md

 This is a 1:N matching which is used to recognize a person's face in a photo or a video.
 It is very useful for personal photo albums, and using this capability in CloudPal would insure its absolute privacy.
 In KYC and fraud-prevention scenarios, this is useful to detect synthetic identities, e.g. when a person is registering for a service under a fake name.
 In this case a search against the database of all registered faces is needed, which might be quite expensive.
+For that various 2-step techniques are used for finding initially a subset of potential matches (usually about 100) and then doing face matching on each of the candidates individually.

-The more extreme version is to recognize a face as seen viewed via video doorbell or on a nanny camera or security camera inside a home.
+The more extreme version of face recognition is to recognize a face as viewed via video doorbell or on a nanny camera or security camera inside a home.
 This one is a super privacy senstite application, great for CloudPal.
 Corporates applications of this is for screening people at the entrance into the building / office and of course the most hated one, is a government surveilance via CCTV cameras.